 The majority of Hurrell's contributions came on special teams, where the 22-year-old showed he was not afraid.

 "You have to be fearless pretty much, in my eyes," Hurrell said.
-"You can't be
+"You can't be scared to take on a hit or give a hit."

 A self-professed run stuffer, Hurrell is a key component of this year's base package.
 His second career start came this season against Southern Utah in which he made six tackles.
 But two weeks later, in a loss at USC, Hurrell suffered a knee injury and missed the next two games.